yassinechihi/my-backend-prod/README.md

-# my-backend-prod
+# This prod python repo is for backend developers.
-python codebase repo
+The infra was last modified by: Yassine Chihi